tueimage/8dm50-machine-learning/README.md

     * Did it make you more or less productive?
     * How did you specifically use these tools (give examples)?
     * Were these tools accurate in their answers?

-    * Note that this is **mandatory** if you used ChatGPT (or similar tools) in any way for the course and it does not have any negative consequence (e.g. lead to lower grades).
-If you do not submit the report I will assume that you did not use such tools but if this is detected during the grading it will be considered cheating.
+Note that the report is **mandatory** if you used ChatGPT (or similar tools) in any way for the course and it does not have any negative consequence (e.g. lead to lower grades).
+If you do not submit the report we will assume that you did not use such tools but if this is detected during the grading it will be considered cheating.

 # Materials